pulumi/docs/install/index.md

 In general, you can use any of the other configuration options documented on the [AWS SDK website]( http://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html).

-### We're Done
+### Next steps

-And that's it -- you're done!

-Now that we're finished installing, head on over to the [Quickstart](/quickstart) to to write our first Pulumi program!
+Now that you've finished installing, head over to the [Quickstart](/quickstart) to to write your first Pulumi program!